kurttheviking/orchard-js/README.md

 npm run test-live
 ```

-**WARNING: the integrated test suite flushes redis** before each test sequence.
+**WARNING: the integrated test suite flushes Redis** before each test sequence.

 ## Orchard?

 Originally, this project was named "redcache" -- a nice contrast to the in-memory caching layer [bluecache](https://github.com/agilemd/bluecache).
-Unfortunately, that project name was already claimed on npm (by another redis-related project, unsurprisingly) so attention shifted to things that are red.
+Unfortunately, that project name was already claimed on npm (by another Redis-related project, unsurprisingly) so attention shifted to things that are red.

 "rubycache" confuses languages and "bloodcache" sounds like a bad sequel to a [SAW](http://www.imdb.com/title/tt0387564) movie or a decent prequel to a [Blade](http://www.imdb.com/title/tt0120611/) movie.
 In any case, apples are red and they grow in an orchard.
 And there you have it: [Orchard](https://www.npmjs.com/package/orchard), a place to grow, prune, and pick data &ndash; fresh from the source.